… by Christof Lehmann, … with New Eastern Outlook, Moscow

 None of the above, however, would be possible as long as France and Germany perceive each others’ hands as threats, fearing to be plunged into the abyss.
 Who is the tertuim gaudens, who laughs with unalloyed joy?
 What would it take for a Hollande or for a Merkel to take one step back from the abyss?
 The answer is: I don’t know.
 Merkel probably doesn’t know it either, and neither does Hollande.

 What is certain, is that they probably have more support for a continental European peace and partnership with Russia from the people of France and Germany than they would dare to hope for.
 It is the question whether or not one lives up to the moment that makes the difference between a politician and a statesman, between war and peace.

-Posted by Jim W. Dean, Managing Editor on September 25, 2014, With 4966 Reads Filed under World.
+Posted by Jim W. Dean, Managing Editor on September 25, 2014, With 4974 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.